Adding the centrifugal upblast exhaust fan

 Models EL-ED, EL-EW, SSG, SSE, SSJ-AE, SSJ, SSO, & SRO These smokers should use an exhaust fan rated at 1100 CFM.

 The exhaust fan used with the smoke evacuator should be rated at around 700 CFM for models EL-ES, EL-EC, EL EL-18, SSM, or SSG.

 The exhaust fan should be rated at around 1100 CFM for models EL-ED, EL-EW, SSJ-AE, SSJ, SRO, SSM, SSRD, or SSE.

 The electrical power for the exhaust fan should come from the actuator motor electric box on the damper assembly.
 Connect the black and white wires for the exhaust fan to the screw terminals of the actuator motor, adding the black wire to the black wire and the white wire to the white wire.

 The power to the exhaust fan should come from the damper assembly electrical box of the smoke evacuator.
 This will allow the damper assembly and exhaust fan to both operate at the same time.
 Connect the power wires from the exhaust fan to the terminals inside the damper motor, black to black and white to white.
 There is a conduit knock out hole in the top of the motor enclosure to access the wiring on the damper motor.

-The 4" or 6" flue pipe should be installed as straight up as possible, with any offsets not to exceed 45 degrees.
+The 4″ or 6″ flue pipe, depending on model, should be installed as straight up as possible, with any offsets not to exceed 45 degrees.
 Any offsets that are installed will increase the frequency that the flue needs to be cleaned from at least every 6 months to every 3 months.
-Height of the flue pipe should be at least 4' above the roof line and anything within a 10' radius, with a rain cap that flows freely out the sides.
+Height of the flue pipe should be at least 4′ above the roof line and anything within a 10′ radius, with a rain cap that flows freely out the sides.